 This page provides an overview of Cloud Bigtable backups.

-Cloud Bigtable backups let you save a copy of a table's schema and data, then restore from the backup to a new table at a later time.
-Before you read this page, you should be familiar with the Overview of Cloud Bigtable and Managing tables.
+Bigtable backups let you save a copy of a table's schema and data, then restore from the backup to a new table at a later time.
+Before you read this page, you should be familiar with the Overview of Bigtable and Managing tables.

 What backups are for

 Backups can help you recover from application-level data corruption or from operator errors such as accidentally deleting a table.
 You can restore from a backup to a new table in either the instance the backup was created in or a different instance.

 What backups are not for